JuMe87/meet/README.md

 -  so that I get a quick overview of the number of events taking place.

 **Gherkin description**:
--  GIVEN the user wanted to know the number of upcoming events in each city
+-  Given the user wanted to know the number of upcoming events in each city
--  WHEN the user opens the app
+-  When the user opens the app
--  THEN the user should see a chart with the number of upcoming events in each city.
+-  Then the user should see a chart with the number of upcoming events in each city.